MIT-Emerging-Talent/ET6-CDSP-group-deqo-repo/6_final_presentation/README.md

 - **Data Analysis & Research:** Gathering and synthesizing statistics on FGM.
 - **Storytelling & Communication:** Creating *The Broken Cycle* comic.
 - **Collaboration:** Effective teamwork, brainstorming, and division of tasks.
 - **Advocacy:** Transforming data and facts into actionable recommendations.

----

-👥 **Team Deqo**

-1. Abdulrahman Alsir
-2. Ana Isabel Murillo
-3. Aseel AbuKmail
-4. Ava Abdullah
-5. Hector Colmenares
-6. Martha Nyekanga
-7. Mohamed Makki
-8. Muhammet Isik
-9. Reem Osama
-10. Rafaa Ali
-11. Safaa Osman
-12. Safia Abdalla
-13. Solara Hamza